rizayeva/coronaClassification/README.md

 Import the images to GEE (with the correct projection and 1 band).
 If the rasters are too large for GEE, apply a JPEG or LZW compression.
 For this, use OSGeo and follow the steps in **shellCode**

 Use the code in **traObjExp** to export the objects corresponding to the point grid locations within the image.
-To view a sample of the results for Step1 please use the following link:
+To view a sample of the results for Step1 please use the following link: <link href="https://rizayeva.users.earthengine.app/view/step1"/>

 https://rizayeva.users.earthengine.app/view/step1